noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 If you are using Unity, head over to the [Unity Guide](./unity.md).

-If you are not using Unity, check out the [Trusted Platform Guide](./cloud_platform.md)
+If you are not using Unity, check out the [Trusted Cloud Guide](./cloud_platform.md)